stickies/stickies.github.com/_posts/2013-8-15-a-postgis-virtual-machine.markdown

 ---
 layout: stickie
-title: A Postgis Geospatial Database Up with Vagrant
+title: A Postgis Geospatial Database with Vagrant
 meta: postgresql virtualbox ruby
 ---
 [Postgis](http://postgis.net/) is without doubt an awesome technology.
 If you're into relational databases and geo then you'll love it if you don't already.